revaturelabs/interviewquestions/InterviewSpecificQuestions/Python/Python_Interview_Ques.md

 ---

-86.Ernest is asking you why the identifier names with a leading underscore are disparaged how will you explain him to?
+86. Ernest asks why the identifier names with a leading underscore are disparaged.
+How will you explain this to him?

 ![Medium](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/Medium%20(2).svg)

 <details><summary><b>Show Answer </b></summary>
 <blockquote>

-- Python doesn't have a concept of the private variables, use the leading underscores to declare a variable as private.
+- Python doesn't have a concept of private variables, use the leading underscores to declare a variable as private.

 </details>

 ---

-87.Can you tell me is it possible to call parent class without its instance creation in python?
+87. Is it possible to call the parent class without its instance creation in python?

 ![Simple](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)